The importance of advice

 Popular uses include repaying debts or an interest-only mortgage, making home improvements and helping loved ones.

-Interest rates have dropped in recent years with many plans now below 3%.
-This is fixed for the life of the plan.
+Interest rates have dropped in recent years with many plans now below 4%.
+This can be fixed for the life of the plan.
+The rate you get will depend on your individual circumstances.

 Still provide an inheritance